 Execution Steps

 1. Check that no web server processes run with system privileges.
 Check that this is the case even for processes that may have been started by a user with system privileges.

+a.
+Start the web server process as web server user and check process privileges.

+b.
+Start the web server proves as with system privileges and check if process privileges get dropped.

-2. Check that relevant system settings and configurations are correct to ensure fulfilment of the requirement.
+2. Check in relevant system settings and web server configurations that a web server user is configured with minimal privileges and the web server is executable by that user.

 Expected Results: